nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find based on name.
-2. StaffSync displays a list of people who have the name.
+2. System displays a list of people who have the name.

 Use case ends.